 Ratna Tripathy, Post Doctoral Scientist.
 Ratna performed her Doctoral studies at the Max Planck Institute for Developmental Biology at Tübingen, Germany.
 During this time she revealed the role of two transcription factors, Midline and Lola, to be essential for embryonic gonad formation in Drosophila.
 Ratna joined the Keays lab in January 2014 and is keen on discovering new players central to neuronal migration using next generation sequencing and by generating “mini-brains”.
 Apart from all this, Ratna spends her time reading fiction and travelling.

-Maritina Sergaki, Posto Doctoral Scientist.
+Maritina Sergaki, Post Doctoral Scientist.
 Maritina graduated from the Aristotle University of Thessaloniki in Greece with a bachelors degree in biochemistry.
 During her PhD at the Hellenic Pasteur Institute Maritina she studied the role of Cend1 during cerebellar development.
 She continued her research on cerebellar development during her postdoctoral studies in the laboratory of Prof. Carlos Ibanez at the Karolinska Institute where she focused on the GDNF receptor signaling pathway.
-Maritina joined the Keays lab in February 2017 shifting her attention to various genes involved in human migration disorders that affect both the cerebral and cerebellar cortex.
-She likes travelling, music, dancing and most importantly spending quality time with friends.
+Maritina joined the Keays lab in February 2017 shifting her attention to various genes involved in human migration disorders.
+She likes travelling, music, dancing, cooking and spending time with friends.

 Simon Nimpf, PhD student.
 Simon undertook his bachelor thesis in the lab of Michael Jantsch at the University of Vienna where he investigated the regulation of Drosha activity in Xenopus laevis oocytes.
 He undertook a master’s program in “Molecular Biology” at the University of Vienna, joining the Keays lab in March of 2014.
 Simon’s work is focused on the cellular basis of magnetoreception in pigeons.
 In his free time he enjoys basketball, table tennis, traveling and music.
 Simon is supported by the prestigious DOC Fellowship from the Austrian Academy of Sciences.

 Gregory Nordmann, PhD Student.
 Grégory studied biology and neuroscience at the University of Regensburg, Germany.
 He performed his master thesis in the lab of Christian Wetzel, where he explored biophysical properties of TRPV1 ion channels and their role in nociception.
 His interest in sensory neuroscience drove him to join the Keays lab in November 2015.
-Greg is investigating the involvement of the auditory system in magnetoreception and is developing transgenic technology in pigeons.
+Greg is investigating the involvement of the auditory system in magnetoreception and exploiting the power of light sheet microscopy for whole brain imaging.
 In his free time, Greg works as a pianist, enjoys composing and singing, and sports.
-Greg loves the Amelie sound track.

 Thomas Gstrein PhD, Research Scientist.
 Thomas performed his undergraduate studies at the University of Innsbruck in biological sciences.
 In 2008 he joined the Masters program in molecular biology at the University of Vienna, undertaking his thesis on RNA chaperones under the supervision of Renee Schroeder.
 Thomas joined the Keays lab in 2012 and his work is focused on the role of vesicular transport in neuronal migration.
 In those rare moments outside the lab Thomas enjoys squash, biking, Go, and photography.